The Camping Application will be available October 14!

 - Eligible Volunteer Policy - Due to a limited number of camping sites, camping qualifications for volunteers have changed.
 As an equine event, Midwest Horse Fair has a commitment to looking out for the safety and care of animals onsite as a first priority.
 This includes providing people with horses onsite the option to camp which allows them to provide around the clock care and monitoring of their animals.
 It is with the safety and concern for these animals that we now require volunteers wishing to camp to have two of their three scheduled shifts scheduled on separate days Friday - Sunday.

-- Midwest Horse Fair reserves the right to limit the number of campsites reserved per individual or company.
+- Midwest Horse Fair reserves the right to limit the number of campsites reserved per company or organization.

 - A minimum of three nights of camping is required.

 - Cost of camping does not include admission and campers are required to purchase a 3-Day wristband separately.